Ronaldr1985/sleep-go/README.md

 ## Usage

-Well, first of compile the application.
+First things first compile the application:

+    go build main.go

  And then run it passing it the time you want to sleep for.
-So for example:
+For example:

-**./main 5m30s** # Which would sleep for 5 minutes and 30 seconds
+So to sleep for 5 minutes and 30 seconds
+    ./main 5m30s

-Please note this application is still very much in **testing**.
+Please note this application is still very much in **testing**, and is still being developed.